arun-goud/Wintermelon/README.md

 4) Press Publish button which will generate the executable **Wintermelon.exe** at the path *bin\Release\netcoreapp3.1\publish\Wintermelon.exe* relative to the C# solution folder.

-This executable handles the switching of projection mode between Duplicate and Extend modes and does recording, retrieval of window positions from a text file saved at *C:\Users\Your_Username\AppData\Local\Wintermelon\winpos.txt*.
+This executable handles the switching of projection mode between Duplicate and Extend modes during lock/unlock events and does recording, retrieval of window positions from a text file saved at *C:\Users\Your_Username\AppData\Local\Wintermelon\winpos.txt*.

 ## Using Wintermelon ##
 To monitor lock/unlock event and switch the projection mode two separate scheduled tasks will need to be registered with the Windows Task Scheduler.
 These tasks are: